Pub culture in England:

 What is a pub?

-Pub is the shortened version of 'Public House' - a house that the public have a right to enter as opposed to a private house - someone's home.
+The pub is the shortened version of ‘Public House’ – a house that the public has a right to enter as opposed to a private house – someone’s home.

 Pubs and taverns have long established roots in offering accommodation as well as hospitality, and whilst the number of pubs offering rooms has since dropped there are many that still do.